CONABIO/snappy-configuration/README.md

 # snappy-configuration
 This repository contains instructions and commands to configure snappy in a fresh linux environment.
+In general, now we are folliwing this [instructions](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/50855941/Configure+Python+to+use+the+SNAP-Python+snappy+interface).

 # Downloads
 First, it is necessary to download the files that we are going to use in the virtual environment and snappy package configuration.